rust-lang/rust/src/doc/rustc-dev-guide/src/backend/codegen.md

 Code generation or "codegen" is the part of the compiler that actually generates an executable binary.
 Usually, rustc uses LLVM for code generation;
 there is also support for [Cranelift].
 The key is that rustc doesn't implement codegen itself.
-It's worth noting, though, that in the rust source code, many parts of the backend have `codegen` in their names (there are no hard boundaries).
+It's worth noting, though, that in the Rust source code, many parts of the backend have `codegen` in their names (there are no hard boundaries).